jojonass/Robot-Vision/README.md

 Because the container image is read-only, we use a **Cluster Patch strategy**:

-* The base container provides CUDA, Ubuntu, and the ZED C++ SDK.
+* The base container provides Ubuntu, CUDA, and the ZED C++ SDK.
 * External Python dependencies are mounted at runtime.
-* USB drivers are bridged manually.
+* USB drivers are manually bridged.

 ---

 ## Step 1 — Pull the ZED Apptainer Image

-On the cluster, pull the required container image:

 ```bash
 apptainer pull ~/zed_sdk.sif docker://stereolabs/zed:4.0-gl-devel-cuda11.4-ubuntu20.04